In this article, we’ll show you how to grow carrots at home. It’s not difficult, but there are a few things you should know before getting started.

 The good news is that these plant diseases are not too difficult to treat, and with a little bit of diligence, you should be able to do away with them.

-When your carrot shoulders (the top of the roots) are about 1/2 to 3/4 inches in diameter, it’s time to start harvesting.
+When your carrot shoulders are about 1/2 to 3/4 inches in diameter, it’s time to start harvesting.

 Simply twist them out of the ground, gripping the plant by the foliage.
 Next, give them a good wash.

 As you can see, carrot farming is relatively easy, so start preparing a little space in your backyard for some carrots.
-They are a healthy, versatile vegetable.
+They are healthy, versatile vegetables.
 Add them to your gardening repertoire.